Pep Guardiola claims Man City star is world’s best in his position & delivers Phil Foden warning

-Pep Guardiola has claimed Manchester City star Kevin De Bruyne is the best midfielder in the world at present.
+The Manchester City manager said Kevin De Bruyne is the best midfielder on the planet.

 The Belgian has become an integral part of Guardiola’s winning machine in recent years and following the departure of Raheem Sterling to Chelsea, De Bruyne is the only player in the current City squad left from the one Guardiola inherited in 2016.